 Type 1 relates to reinsurance and cash at banks.
-Munich Re is the preferred reinsurance partner and has an excellent credit rating.
-The default risk on reinsurance receivables is therefore relatively small.
+DKV reinsurance partners are selected according to DKV Guidelines and their credit rating is regularly monitored.
+The default risk on reinsurance receivables is therefore relatively small.3

 The counterparty default risk concerning cash at banks is also mitigated by using different banks.